-- Laksa: A delicious Malay soup split up over a number of varieties from spicy to sour and including ingredients like fish & prawn.
+- Laksa: A delicious Malay soup split up over a number of varieties from spicy to sour.
+Laksa usually includes ingredients like fish and prawn.

-- Hokkien mee: A famous dish consisting of thick noodles brushed with a dark-soy-based sauced and mixed with ingredients like pork belly, fish cakes, and squid.
+- Hokkien mee: A famous dish consisting of thick noodles brushed with a dark-soy-based sauce and mixed with ingredients like pork belly, fish cakes, and squid.

 - Nasi lemak: Quite possibly the country’s most ubiquitous food, this side dish consists of rice “marinated” in coconut cream for a sweet aroma and taste.
-Nasi lemak is often served in a banana leaf and paired with sambal (spicy sauce), dried anchovies, roasted peanuts along with meats like beef rendang, chicken or squid.
+Nasi lemak is often served in a banana leaf and paired with sambal (spicy sauce), dried anchovies, and roasted peanuts, along with meats like beef rendang, chicken, or squid.

-- Satay: A simple Malaysian street food delight of meat skewers (chicken, beef or pork) cooked up to perfection and served with various dipping sauces, most famously, savoury peanut sauce.
+- Satay: A simple Malaysian street food delight of meat skewers (chicken, beef, or pork) cooked up to perfection and served with various dipping sauces, most famously, savory peanut sauce.

-- Char kuey teow: A popular Chinese-influned dish of flat rice noodles fried up with dark and light soy sauce, chilis, and pork lard, and tossed with ingredients like bean sprouts, green onions, prawns & eggs.
+- Char kway teow: This popular Chinese-influenced dish features flat rice noodles fried up with dark and light soy sauce, chilis, and pork lard.
+The noodles are tossed with ingredients like bean sprouts, green onions, prawns & eggs.

-By air: The country’s main international gateway is, by far, Kuala Lumpur International Airport (KUL) with Kota Kinabalu (BKI) and Penang (PEN) as a distant second and third.
-Several airlines call KUL home including Air Asia, Air Asia X, and Malaysia Airlines.
+Malaysia’s main international gateway is Kuala Lumpur International Airport (KUL), with Kota Kinabalu (BKI) and Penang (PEN) as a distant second and third.
+Several major airlines call KUL home, including Air Asia, Air Asia X, and Malaysia Airlines.

-By bus: The most popular overland route into Malaysia is by bus from Singapore.
+The most popular overland route into Malaysia is by bus from Singapore.
 Buses between Singapore and KL leave several times a day.
-The journey time is approximately 5 to 6 hours depending on traffic and delays at the border.
+The journey time is approximately 5 to 6 hours, depending on traffic and delays at the border.

-By train: With over 1,800 kilometres of track in Peninsular Malaysia, there’s a number of train services to whisk you between destinations.
-One of the most convenient train routes for travellers is KL to Ipoh, taking just 2 hours.
+With over 1,800 kilometers of track in Peninsular Malaysia, there are a number of train services to whisk you between destinations.
+One of the most convenient train routes for travelers is KL to Ipoh, taking just 2 hours.

-By bus: In most cases, buses will be quicker and more convenient than trains for travelling in Malaysia.
-Paying a little extra for “luxury” buses is often worth it as they are generally quite a bit more comfortable than regular long-distance buses with better safety records.
-Some important bus routes in Malaysia for travellers include Melaka to KL (2 hours) and KL to Penang (5 hours).
+In most cases, buses will be quicker and more convenient than trains for traveling in Malaysia.
+Paying a little extra for “luxury” buses is often worth it.
+They’re generally quite a bit more comfortable than regular long-distance buses with better safety records.
+Some important bus routes in Malaysia for travelers include Melaka to KL (2 hours) and KL to Penang (5 hours).